Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps

-We consider a probability space $(\Omega, \mathcal F, \mathbb Q, (\mathcal F_t))$ satisfying the usual hypothesis.
-In particular $(\mathcal F_t)$ is a filtration under which the dynamics of the risk factors are adapted and under which the default time of the reference entity is a stopping-time.
-Depending on the specific examples, we will also consider spaces with a different equivalent measure, for example the risk neutral measure associated to the domestic money market or the risk neutral measure associated to the contractual currency money market.
+We {begin by considering} a probability space $(\Omega, \mathcal F, \mathbb Q, \process{\mathcal F})$ satisfying the usual hypotheses.
+In particular $\process{\mathcal F}$ is a filtration under which the dynamics of the risk factors are adapted and under which the default time of the reference entity is a stopping--time.
+Depending on the specific examples, we will also consider spaces with a different equivalent measure, for example the risk neutral measure associated to the {liquid} {money} market or the risk neutral measure associated to the {contractual currency money} market.

+{ We will be {using} {a} Cox process model for the default component and we will refer to the stochastic intensity of the default event simply as \emph{hazard rate} or \emph{intensity}, using the two terms interchangeably. }

-Unlike the usual approach followed in the so called ``reduced-form'' framework for credit risk modelling (cf \cite{lando}, \cite{BrMerc}), we do not introduce a second filtration with respect to which only the stochastic processes driving the market risk-factors are measurable\footnote{The total filtration $(\mathcal F_t)$, inclusive of market and default risk, is the only filtration we will consider (that is called $(\mathcal G_t)$ in \cite{BrMerc}).
+{Unlike} the usual approach followed in the so called ``reduced--form'' framework for credit risk modelling (see \cite{lando}, \cite{BrMerc}), we do not introduce a second filtration with respect to which only the stochastic processes driving the market risk--factors are measurable\footnote{The total filtration $\process{\mathcal F}$, inclusive of market and default risk, is the only filtration we will consider (that is called $(\mathcal G_t)$ in \cite{BrMerc}).
 We note that the practical reason for considering this second filtration is because that allows to apply theoretical results developed to price interest rates derivative to credit risk derivatives pricing.
 Due to the specific model choices we make in the following, however, this would not present any real advantage, while, as shown in sections \ref{sec:bk_pde} and \ref{sec:pEqJumps}, working with a single filtration gives us the possibility to calculate the quanto adjustment using a PDE approach.}.